All Episodes

 It's for the world's Marxist.

-When he moves, it is to simply camouflage who he is and what he's remember, all committed leftists have to do this.
+When he moves, it is to simply camouflage who he is.

-So he's fulfilling the inside the beltway template.
+So he's fulfilling the Inside the Beltway template.

-The template book says he will move to his opposition.
+After a sitting president loses big and midterm elections, the template book says he will move to his opposition.

-Whether he does or not.
+Whether he does or not, it's what he's going to do.

 It's just what is done.